General Chemistry · Unit 09

 • Step 3 — Convert to grams: Multiply by the molar mass of the wanted substance.
 Now you have grams of your answer.

-Where MM = molar mass in g/mol, and the middle fraction is the mole ratio from the balanced equation.
+In the factor-label chain, MM means molar mass in g/mol, and the middle fraction is the mole ratio taken directly from the balanced equation.

 If you start with moles, skip Step 1.
 If your answer should be in moles, stop after Step 2.